FarronF/limerick-council-meetings/meetings/2023/02/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 11th January 2023.md

 stated that an application has been made to the National Transport Authority for the

-provision of funding to include a full design and appointment of a consultant.--- 9
+provision of funding to include a full design and appointment of a consultant.
+---
+9

 An update was sought on the provision of a dog park in Newcastle West and the Meetings